listenToRipley/angular/README.md

 In order to have access to the components, make sure the are "registered" within the [module file](`./my-first-app/src/app/app.module.ts`)

-Two requirements of all components is they must have a `selector` and `template`.
+All components is they must have a `selector` and `template`.
 Either a `templateUrl` or `template`.
 Template will allow you to write inline html elements.
 Use backticks to allow for js functionality.

 #### CLI Component Creation